ardriveapp/ardrive-web/ardrive_io/README.md

 final folder = await arDriveIO.pickFolder();

 ```
-To get its content, call `listContent()`, it will recursiverly mounts the folder hierachy returning the current folder structure in a tree of `IOEntity`s.
+To get its content, call `listContent()`.
+It will recursively mount the folder hierarchy and return the folder structure as a tree of `IOEntity`s.
 ```dart
 final arDriveIO = ArDriveIO();